 What we do

-- helps charities understand and meet their obligations through information, guidance, advice and other support
+- help charities understand and meet their obligations through information, guidance, advice and other support

-- helps the public understand the work of the not-for profit sector through information, guidance, advice and other support
+- help the public understand the work of the not-for profit sector through information, guidance, advice and other support

-- maintains a free and searchable public register so that anyone can look up information about registered charities
+- maintain a free and searchable public register so that anyone can look up information about registered charities

-- is working with state and territory governments (as well as individual federal, state and territory government agencies) to develop a 'report-once, use-often' reporting framework for charities.
+- work with state and territory governments (as well as individual federal, state and territory government agencies) to develop a 'report-once, use-often' reporting framework for charities.